dcm4che/dcm4che/dcm4che-tool/dcm4che-tool-planarconfig/README.md

 and a stack trace is written to stderr.

 Options:
+--diff   rely on (smaller) differences of sample values of adjoining pixels
---uids   log SOP Instance UIDs of files with not matching value of attribute
-         Planar Configuration in file 'uids.log' in working directory.
+         otherwise rely on predominance of gray over color pixels --uids   log SOP Instance UIDs of files with not matching value of attribute Planar Configuration in file 'uids.log' in working directory.
---fix    fix files with NOT matching value of attribute Planar Configuration
+--fix    fix all files with NOT matching value of attribute Planar Configuration --fix0   fix value of attribute Planar Configuration with detected
+         color-by-pixel planar configuration to 0 --fix1   fix value of attribute Planar Configuration with detected color-by-plane planar configuration to 1
 ```